 Items accepted at the monthly HHW Drop-Off Days:

 - Floorcare products, furniture polish, metal polish, nail polish & remover

 - Antifreeze, brake fluid, gasoline, kerosene, transmission fluid, windshield washer fluid, used motor oil

-- Glue, mineral spirits, oil-based paint, aerosol paints, paint thinner, paint stripper, rust remover, varnish, wood preservative
+- Glue, mineral spirits, oil-based paints, aerosol paints, paint thinner, paint stripper, rust remover, varnish, wood preservative

-- Household cleaners, gun cleaning solvent, moth balls, lighter fluid, swimming pool chemicals
+- fungicide, insecticide, weed killer, rat/mouse poison, household cleaners, gun cleaning solvent, mothballs, lighter fluid, swimming pool chemicals

 Items NOT accepted at the monthly HHW Drop-Off Days:

 - You can bring these to the landfill for a fee

 - You can also return tires to stores that sell them